LevelbossMike/ember-statecharts/README.md

 ==============================================================================

-This addon provides a statechart abstraction for adding statecharts to your `Ember.Object`s via a mixin.
+This addon provides a statechart abstraction for adding statecharts to your `Ember.Object`s.
 Statecharts can be used to describe complex behaviour of your objects and separate ui-concern from functional concerns in your applications.
 This is especially useful in `Ember.Component`-architecture but can be used across all layers of your application (e.g. when implementing